jkatsiou/Course3_Assignment/README.md

 DATA LOADING

-All necessary data IS loaded from downloaded data set.
+All necessary data is loaded from downloaded data set.

 1.descriptions of measurements into data frame “features”
 2.ids of “Test” group into data frame “testSubject 3.ids of “Train” group into data frame “trainSubject